Back To Reality

 And people are trying to, I guess, trade them back in.

-when I go over to the Hoover or I'm on campus, I heard, I saw Teslas and I heard everybody talking about their Teslas.
+when I go over to the Hoover or I'm on campus i heard i saw teslas and i heard everybody talking about their teslas i don't hear people talking about their teslas

 It's worthless in that sense, unless he can turn it around.